-In 2014, the Company completed a rights offering pursuant to which each holder of Common Shares was issued one right for each Common Share held.
+In 2014, the Company completed a rights offering (the "2014 Rights Offering") pursuant to which each holder of Common Shares was issued one right for each Common Share held.
 For every 21.192 rights held, holders of rights were entitled to subscribe for C\$100 principal amount of unsecured subordinated floating rate debentures, Series 1 of the Company at a price of C\$95 per C\$100 of principal amount of Debentures purchased.

-On October 1, 2014 and November 19, 2014, the Company issued two tranches of Debentures with a total principal amount of C\$96.0 million for total proceeds to the Company of C\$91.2 million.
+On October 1, 2014 and November 19, 2014, the Company issued two tranches of Debentures in connection with the 2014 Rights Offering, with a total principal amount of C\$96.0 million for total proceeds to the Company of C\$91.2 million.
 The proceeds were used by the Company to pay down \$81.2 million of the TSS Acquisition Facility.
-The Debentures have a maturity date of March 31, 2040.
-See "Description of Capital Structure - Debentures".